jfabend/A2A_bidirectional/README.md

 # A2A_bidirectional - Bidirectional task delegation using A2A
 ## Introduction
-This repository provides a small and easy A2A example written in Python where each agent can be both client and server at the same time.
+This repository provides a small and easy A2A example written in Python where __each agent can be both client and server at the same time__.
-Each of the agents is capable of receiving tasks and delegating it to other agents.
+__Each of the agents is capable of receiving tasks and delegating them to other agents__.
 Each agent can talk to any peer through the lightweight Agent‑to‑Agent (A2A) JSON‑RPC protocol, and register itself dynamically at run‑time.

-The host agent represents an agent registry.
+The host agent represents an __agent registry__.
 Each agent, which will be added to the setup as a new server, receives the host agent address as input argument during the launch.
 It calls the host agent during the launch to get registered.
 Once it has been registered, other agents are able to call this new agent via the host agent without knowing the address of the newly added agent.

+At the moment, this repo leverages only LangGraph ReAct agents.
+But agents built with other frameworks or individual LangGraph workflows can be added easily as well (described below).

 ---